-“This translation will change the way the poem is read in English.” — Charlotte Higgins, Guardian
+“This translation will change the way the poem is read in English.” — Charlotte Higgins, The Guardian

-Emily Wilson's translation of the Odyssey was published in November 2017 by W. W. Norton.
+In November 2017, W. W. Norton published Emily Wilson’s translation of the Odyssey.
 Written in iambic pentameter verse, Wilson's Odyssey is a lean, fleet-footed translation that recaptures Homer’s “nimble gallop” and brings an ancient epic to new life.
+The New York Times named Wilson’s translation as one of its 100 notable books of 2018.

 Reviews and Observations: